-Kedar received preliminary training in Hindustani Classical Music from his grandfather, Shri Dadasaheb Naphade and from Shri Arvind Gajendragadkar.
-For over 15 years, he has been a leading disciple of Pt.
-Tulsidas Borkar, arguably the most acclaimed harmonium player in India today.
+Kedar Naphade (born Jan 10, 1972) received preliminary training in Hindustani Classical Music from his grandfather, Shri Dadasaheb Naphade and from Shri Arvind Gajendragadkar.
+Since the age of 9, he has been a disciple of Late Pt.
+Tulsidas Borkar, arguably the greatest harmonium player of our times.

 In addition to classical music, Kedar also plays the semi-classical forms of Marathi Natyasangeet (Stage Music), Bhajans, Thumri, Dhun etc.

 Kedar has performed harmonium solo and has accompanied vocalists at numerous concerts in India, Europe and in the U.S. including prestigious festivals and venues such as the Alladiya Khan Smruti Samaroha, Dadar Matunga Cultural Center in Mumbai, The Lincoln Center in New York, The Smithsonian Institute in Washington D.C etc. He has also been featured on NPR.

 He has shared the stage with luminaries such as his guru Smt.
 Padmavati Shaligram-Gokhale, Pt.
 Jasraj, Smt.
 Veena Sahasrabuddhe, Pt.
 Ulhas Kashalkar, Smt.
 Prabha Atre, Smt.
 Laxmi Shankar, Pt.
 Phiroz Dastur, Smt.
 Ashwini Bhide, Smt.
 Arati Ankalikar, Smt.
 Kaushiki Chakraborty and others.